sportbible homepage

 Rush, the Reds’ highest ever goalscorer, revealed what Salah told him in the aftermath of the event, and how it led Liverpool to immense glory under Jurgen Klopp.

-The Reds legend said: “When he got injured by Sergio Ramos in the Champions League final in Kyiv, he said to me, ‘that’s never going to happen to me again.’”
+The Reds legend said: “When he got injured by Sergio Ramos in the Champions League final in Kyiv, he said to me, ‘that’s not going to happen to me ever again.’”

 “He adapted his training to get stronger — more yoga and core work.
 Twelve months later, at the next final in Madrid [against Tottenham Hotspur], I’d barely taken my seat when Mo put us in front,” he continued.